AfeenaG/EnterpriseDataQualityAssessmentFramework/README.md

 # Step 1 – Understand the Business Context

-Before performing any technical analysis, understand:

-- Why does the dataset exist?
+Before writing SQL or profiling data, understand the business.

+Questions to answer include:

+- What is the purpose of the dataset?
-- What business processes does it support?
+- Which business processes depend on it?
 - Who owns the data?
 - Who consumes the data?
-- What decisions are made using this data?
+- What decisions are made using the data?
-- What are the downstream systems?

-Deliverables
+- Which downstream systems depend on the data?

+Deliverables:

-- Business context
+- Business Context
-- Data owners
+- Data Owners
-- Data stewards
+- Data Stewards
-- Business rules
+- Business Rules
-- Reporting requirements
+- Reporting Requirements
+- Critical Data Elements

 ---

 # Step 2 – Review Metadata

-Review all available metadata.
+Review all available metadata before beginning analysis.

-Examples include
+Typical metadata includes:

 - Data Dictionary
 - Entity Relationship Diagram (ERD)
+- Data Models
 - Reference Tables
-- Data Models
 - Interface Specifications
 - Mapping Documents
 - Business Rules

-Objective

-Understand the expected structure and behavior of the data before profiling begins.
+The objective is to understand the expected structure and behavior of the data before assessing its quality.

 ---

 # Step 3 – Profile the Dataset

-Profile the data using five recognized data quality dimensions.
+Evaluate the dataset using five recognized data quality dimensions.

 ---

-## Completeness
+## 1. Completeness

-Questions

-- Are mandatory fields populated?
-- Are required relationships complete?
+**Question**

+> Is all required information present?

-Typical checks
+Typical checks:

 - NULL values
 - Blank values
+- Missing mandatory attributes
 - Missing foreign keys
-- Missing mandatory attributes

-Example SQL
+Illustrative SQL

 ```sql
 SELECT